TIE Fighter (film)

 TIE Fighter is a 2015 short Star Wars animated fan film set during the original trilogy.
-It was created by Paul Johnson (known as "OtaKing77077" on YouTube) over the course four years.
+It was created by Paul Johnson (known as "OtaKing77077" on YouTube) over the course of four years.
 It depicts a space battle between the Empire and the Rebel Alliance from the Imperial TIE pilots' point of view.
 Johnson stated that the film is an homage to not only the anime style of the 1980s, but also the 1994 Star Wars: TIE Fighter video game, which the film uses sound effects from and borrows the logo design of.
 A remastered version, using sound effects and theme music from Star Wars Battlefront and Rogue One, was released in 2017 from "J Ramseier", with Johnson's approval.